-In making this statement, I draw upon widespread press reports of the UP-SP situation, certain studies undertaken on behalf of NS's Strategic Planning Department by Mike Mohan of the Kingsley Group (a former President and before that, Vice President-Operations, of Southern Pacific), and my own knowledge of the railroad

-Planning and various jobs preceding my current assignment, I have had the responsibility of following, interpreting and acting on various industry events and trends for Norfolk Southern.
+In making this statement.
+I draw upon widespread press reports of the UP-SP situation, certain studies undertaken on behalf of NS's Strategic Planning Department by Mike Mohan of the Kingsley Group (a former President and before that, Vice President-Operations, of Southern Pacific), and my own knowledge of the railroad industry that spans three decades.
+Further, in my job as Vice-President Strategic Planning and various jobs preceding my current assignment, I have had the responsibility of following, interpreting and acting on various industry events and trends for Norfolk Southern.
 I have also discussed the UP-SP situation with a large number of industry officials and observers.